 Creating a platform for outgoing Parsons The New School for Design BFA and MFA students of the photography department to advertise their capabilities and portfolios to prospective clients and creative agencies.

 A website for a fine art painter showcasing drawings and plain air paintings.
 In the artist’s own words: “I love to draw and paint.
 There’s nothing quite like the feeling of being out on location, painting a scene, in the ever-changing environment of the natural elements.”

 A logo and brand identity for Blue Chalk, a Brooklyn-based production and media strategy company that believes in the power of nonfiction visual storytelling.

-For the past two years, Designlounge has worked with the National Academy Museum and School in New York to create the branding and invitation materials for the 2016 as well as the 2017 Gala and Auction, the museum’s annual fundraiser event.
+For the past two years, Designlounge has worked with the National Academy Museum and School in New York to create the branding and invitation materials for the institution’s 2016 and 2017 Gala and Auction, the museum’s annual fundraiser events.